excellalabs/PortfoliOSS/README.md

 docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=yourStrong(!)Password" -p 1433:1433 --name portfolioss -d mcr.microsoft.com/mssql/server:2019-latest
 ```

-NOTE: If you change this to, you'll need to also update the connection strings throughout the project and the HOCON config.
+:warning: If you change this, you'll need to also update the connection strings throughout the project and the HOCON config.
 And if you're planning on using anything other than a local SQL DB, we might hold off on this project for a bit, because hard-coded strings like this in an app is definitely bad for public use.

 Seq for logging: